 Attitudes refer to generalized aspects of behaviour that are modelled for students.
 Attitudes are not acquired in the same way as skills and knowledge.
 They cannot be observed at any particular moment, but are evidenced by regular, unprompted manifestations over time.
 Development of attitudes is a lifelong process that involves the home, the school, the community, and society at large.
 The development of positive attitudes plays an important role in students' growth, affecting their intellectual development and creating a readiness for responsible application of what they learn.

-The following GLOs have been developed to define expectations related to the Scientific and Technological Skills and Attitudes foundation area.
+The following General Learning Outcomes (GLOs) have been developed to further define expectations related to this foundation area, and provide the basis for the set of Skills and Attitudes that are identified as unique to Senior 3 Physics.